Home Inspection

 The Interior

 When we think about roof inspections, we tend to think about the condition of the roof exterior while forgetting about the interior.
-This is a vital part of the home that can give us great clues to potential issues that could be affecting the rest of the building.
+This is a vital part of the home that can give clues to potential issues affecting the rest of the building.

-The interior inspection includes checking the attic for proper insulation to ensure that there is no unnecessary heat loss during the winter months.
-Inspectors will also assess the level of ventilation in the attic, ensuring there is no build-up on mold or mildew, which are indicative of some form of water penetration.
+The interior inspection includes checking the attic for proper insulation to ensure no unnecessary heat loss during the winter months.
+Inspectors will also assess the level of ventilation in the attic, ensuring there is no buildup of mold or mildew, which are indicative of some form of water penetration.

-A lack of ventilation in the roof can lead to increased condensation which had the potential to deteriorate the roof prematurely due to timber rot.
+A lack of ventilation in the roof can lead to increased condensation, which can deteriorate the roof prematurely due to timber rot.

-The inspector will be on the lookout for signs of leaking in the form of water stains, delaminating wood, and damp smells, all of which can cause roof decay and extensive damage.
+The inspector will look for signs of leaking in the form of water stains, delaminating wood, and damp smells, all of which can cause roof decay and extensive damage.

 The home inspector is also looking for water spots on the ceilings that could clue them into potential problem areas to focus on inside the attic.

-Unfortunately, sometimes not all areas of the attic are accessible for inspection.
+Unfortunately, not all attic areas are sometimes accessible for inspection.
 This is common in vaulted roofs and flat roofs.
-This will often prompt the inspector to direct you to have an examination by a licensed roof contractor which could involve removal of a portion of the drywall to access the underside of the roof.
+This will often prompt the inspector to direct you to an examination by a licensed roof contractor, which could involve the removal of a portion of the drywall to access the underside of the roof.

 Roof Materials